Drug And Alcohol Addiction In Saipan, Northern Mariana Islands

 Saipan is the largest and most populated island of the Northern Mariana Islands, a U.S. commonwealth in the Western Pacific.
 Like other cities in the US Pacific Islands, Its landscape consists of pristine beaches, mountains, and several top-rated golf courses.
-Despite the beautiful environment, the island struggles with substance abuse like the majority of the United States mainland.
-Saipan has become a prominent hub for drug trafficking due to its position in the Pacific Ocean, particularly of meth, as it provides convenient access to the United States from the Far Eastern countries.
+Despite the beautiful environment, the island experiences the effects of substance use like the majority of the United States mainland.
+Saipan has become a prominent hub for drug trafficking due to its position in the Pacific Ocean, particularly Meth, as it provides convenient access to the United States from the Far Eastern countries.

 Saipan is the principal island in the Northern Mariana Island chain, acting as the commonwealth’s capital and commercial center.
 Because of its central location, the island serves as a major trans-pacific travel route with daily sea freight forwarding and air passenger services arriving from the United States, Europe, and Asia.
 This international crossroad is ideal to drug traffickers, as it provides an easy route for illegal drugs to be smuggled into Hawaii, Guam, Federated States of Micronesia, and other areas of the United States by international drug syndicates from Hong Kong, Japan, and Russia.

 Additionally, members of organized crime syndicates utilize Saipan for drug distribution money laundering.
 Inconsistent reporting requirements for cash and wire transfers from regulated financial institutions to unregulated institutions allow the organizations to easily access Asian underground banking systems.
 One violent Japanese organized criminal group, the Yakuza, has succeeded in penetrating the Northern Mariana Islands business markets via the tourism industry.
 The growing presence of Japanese tourists enables the Japanese distributors to blend in with the local population.